Weaving Garden Fences

 Weaving Garden Structures

 Participants learn how to use locally sourced willow to weave decorative yet functional garden structures.
-In the morning the basketry technique of twining is used to create a willow teepee or cloche that can be taken home to support and protect plants.
-In the afternoon willow will also be used to create a border in the community garden using one of the most ancient fence construction techniques.
+It takes all day for participants to learn the basketry technique of twining to create a willow teepee that can be taken home to support and protect plants.

 The process of weaving a willow teepee is shown at Darley Neighbourhood House, August 2016.